Diagnosing lag on your Minecraft server

 However, if the nodes seemingly responsible look like this (including text such as wairForTasks, LockSupport.parkNanos(), and Unsafe.park() ), then it means spark is not detecting any lag on your server.
 You may not be experiencing server lag, but rather FPS or ping (internet) lag.
 Or, you may need to find a new way to diagnose your server lag.

 If you see a bunch of nodes referencing Minecraft commands, the lag you're experiencing is most likely being caused by a datapack.
-Datapacks can cause a lotof lag, especially if you have a lot (5 or more generally).
+Datapacks can cause a lot of lag, especially if you have a large number of them.
 There are some other profilers you can use, such as Minecraft's /perf command, that can help you determine exactly which datapack is causing the lag.

 Now that you know what is causing the lag, you can take actions to squash it!
 For example, if it's entities, you can lower your view-distance, simulation-distance, and entity spawn rates.

-If you're using a pre-made modpack from Modrinth, CurseForge, or similar, it'd be best to contact the author of that modpack, as they will know best how to resolve lag and potential issues.
+If you're using a pre-made modpack from Modrinth, CurseForge, or similar, it's often best to contact the author of that modpack, as they will know best how to resolve lag and potential issues.
+They'll usually have a link to a support Discord server on the modpack page, which you can join and ask for help in.

 spark has some useful docs over at this link which may be suitable for more advanced users.